-- Revenue can simply be broken down in the Number of units sold by the business times the Price per unit.
+- Revenue can simply be broken down into the Number of Units Sold x Price Per Unit.

-- Costs can be broken down in Variable and Fixed costs.
-And Variable costs can then in turn be broken down in the Number of units produced and the Cost per unit.
+- Costs can be broken down into Variable and Fixed Costs.
+And Variable Costs can be further broken down into the Number of Units Produced x Cost Per Unit.

 - Price: At what price should the product be sold?
 Different considerations need to be taken into account here: the customer perceived value of the product, the price of competitive products, the customer price sensitivity, the cost of producing the product, etc.

-- Customers’ bargaining power: How much bargaining power do customers have?
-If there is only one buyer but multiple suppliers then that buyer will be at a strong advantage.
+- Bargaining power of customers: How much bargaining power do customers have?
+If there is only one buyer but multiple suppliers, then that buyer will be at a strong advantage.
 Key elements to consider here include: customer concentration (percentage of industry revenues from Top 3 buyers), customer price sensitivity, customer information availability, etc.

-- Suppliers’ bargaining power: How much bargaining power do suppliers have?
-Similarly to the previous point, if there is only one supplier but multiple buyers then that supplier will be at a strong advantage.
+- Bargaining power of suppliers: How much bargaining power do suppliers have?
+Similarly to the previous point, if there is only one supplier but multiple buyers, then that supplier will be at a strong advantage.
 Key elements to consider include: concentration of suppliers (percentage of industry revenues to Top 3 suppliers), difficulty of switching from one supplier to another, differentiation between suppliers, etc.

 - Threat of substitutes: What are the substitutes for the product and are they increasingly popular?
 As a reminder, water is a substitute for Coke while Pepsi is a competitive product for Coke.
 Key elements to consider here include: potential new substitutes, ease of substitution, evolution of customer propensity to substitute, etc.